 Convenience.
 That’s the first word that comes to mind when you think about artificial Christmas trees.
 You just set them up and they look just right, year after year.
 Then, when the holidays are over, you just pack them back for the next year.
 They do last for years, so it’s an annual cost-saving and they are mess-free.
 Unfortunately, these trees are loaded with chemicals like PVC.
 It also takes about 500 years for them to decompose in a landfill and most of them are made in a faraway country.
 So, you will have to keep an eye out for that.
 Buying a second-hand artificial tree might be an option if you opt for one like that.

 5. Drink in bulk

 Save space, time, money and a trip to the recycling plant.
 Avoid buying individual holiday drinks like eggnog or hot chocolate and create them yourself.
-Artisan never goes out of style.
+It never goes out of style.
 If you’re ambitious this is the time to get your first wine kit as well.
-We hope you share, but hey, we’re not here to judge you.
+We hope you will share, but hey, we’re not here to judge you.